Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Experiments

 \section{Experiments}

 \boldparagraph{Dataset} We conduct experiments on the recently released KITTI-360~\cite{liao2021kitti} dataset.
 KITTI-360 is collected in suburban areas and provides 3D bounding primitives covering the full scene.
 Following~\cite{liao2021kitti}, we evaluate Panoptic NeRF on manually annotated frames from 5 static suburbs.
-We split these 5 suburbs into 10 scenes, comprising 128 consecutive frames 128 consecutive frames each with an average travel distance of 0.8m between frames.
+We split these 5 suburbs into 10 scenes, comprising 128 consecutive frames each with an average travel distance of 0.8m between frames.
 We leverage all 128 pairs of posed stereo images for training.
 KITTI-360 provides a set of manually labeled frames sampled in equidistant steps of 5 frames.
 We use half of the manually labeled frames for evaluation and provide the other half as input to 2D-to-2D label transfer baselines.
-We improve the quality of the manually labeled ground truth which is inaccurate in ambiguous at ambiguous regions.
-A qualitative comparison of original and modified labels can be found in the supplementary.
+We improve the quality of the manually labeled ground truth which is inaccurate at ambiguous regions, see supplementary for details.

-\boldparagraph{Baselines} We compare against top-performing baselines in two categories: (1) \textit{2D-to-2D label transfer baselines}, including Fully Connected CRF (FC CRF)~\cite{Kraehenbuehl2011NIPS} and Semantic NeRF~\cite{zhi2021place}.
-For both baselines, we provide manually annotated 2D frames as input, sampled at equidistant steps of 10 frames.
+\boldparagraph{Baselines} We compare against top-performing baselines in two categories: (1) \textit{2D-to-2D label transfer baselines}, including Fully Connected CRF (FC CRF)~\cite{krahenbuhl2011efficient} and Semantic NeRF~\cite{zhi2021place}.
+For both baselines, we provide manually annotated 2D frames as input, sparsely sampled at equidistant steps of 10 frames.
 Note that labeling these 2D frames takes similar or longer compared to annotating 3D bounding primitives~\cite{xie2016semantic}.
-As these 2D annotations are extremely sparse, we further provide the same pseudo-2D labels used in our method to Semantic NeRF (denoted as Semantic NeRF*).
+As these 2D annotations are extremely sparse, we further provide the same pseudo-2D labels used in our method to Semantic NeRF.
 (2) \textit{3D-to-2D label transfer baselines}, including PSPNet*, 3D Primitives/Meshs/Points+GC~\cite{liao2021kitti}, and 3D-2D CRF~\cite{liao2021kitti}.
 All these baselines leverage the same 3D bounding primitives to transfer labels to 2D.
 Here, PSPNet* is considered 3D-to-2D as it is pre-trained on Cityscapes and fine-tuned on KITTI-360 based on the 3D sparse label projections.
 The second set of baselines first project 3D primitives/meshes/points to 2D and then apply Graph Cut to densify the label.
 The 3D-2D CRF densely connects 2D image pixels and 3D LiDAR points, performing inference jointly on these two fields with a set of consistency constraints.